It’s Official: Kim Kardashian Files for Divorce From Kanye West

 Both separately visited Trump in the White House—West to express his support, Kardashian to lobby for the commutation of a prisoner’s sentence.
 TMZ reports their differing politics factored into the divorce.

+Each has endured crises during the marriage as well.
+Kardashian’s first two pregnancies were rife with complications, so much so that the couple had their next two children via surrogates.
+She was robbed and taken hostage at gunpoint in Paris in 2016, and he was hospitalized for a psychiatric emergency in the same year as he struggled with bipolar disorder.

-Their public pursuits have changed as well.
+Their public pursuits have likewise changed.
 Kardashian’s eponymous show will end this year, and she is studying to become an attorney, an outgrowth of her work on criminal justice reform.
 She created then folded a wildly popular mobile game and several consumer product lines while she and West were together.
-After being on the brink of bankruptcy four years ago, West has grown into a fully-fledged fashion mogul and near-billionaire with his Yeezy line of clothing and sneakers.
+After being on the brink of bankruptcy four years ago, West has grown into a fully fledged fashion mogul and near-billionaire with his Yeezy line of clothing and sneakers.